 - Bank/building society.

-- Benefits agencies.
+- · Benefits agencies.

 - Council tax office.

 - Dentist and doctor you may need to change practices if you have moved areas.

 - The DVLA to update your driver's licence and the address where your vehicle is registered.

 - United Utilities (for your water supply).

-- Gas / electricity supplier.

 - TV licence.

 - Phone/broadband supplier.

 - Contents insurer.
 You will need to give them your new address, including the postcode.

-- Electoral register with council.

 It's also important you know where the gas and electric meters are, as well as your fuse box and stop taps.
-If you need any support with this, please ask your Neighbourhood Officer.
+If you need any support with this, please ask your Community Co-ordinator.

-Paying your rent, and support with money
+Paying your rent and support with money